If your writing looks professional, so do you.

 - Either of the desks are suitable for the president’s new office.

-- Every one of the flowers in our garden were killed during the recent hard freeze.
+- Each of the plants in our flower beds were killed during the recent hard freeze.

-Each of the verbs in the quiz sentences above should have been singular to agree with its subject.
+Each of the verbs in these sentences should have been singular to agree with its subject.
 (The prepositional phrases that separate each subject from its verb are enclosed in parentheses here.):

-- Every ONE (of the flowers) (in our garden) WAS killed during the recent hard freeze.
+- Each (of the plants) (in our flower beds) was killed during the recent hard freeze.

 Beware of Prepositional Phrases

-In all four of these sentences, the prepositional phrase following the subject (marked here with parentheses) creates confusion because the object of the preposition is plural—as is often the case in a sentence with “either,” “neither,” or “each” as the subject.
+In all four of these sentences, the prepositional phrases following the subject create confusion because the objects of those prepositions are plural, as is often the case in a sentence when either, neither, or each is the subject.

-- Sentence 2, for instance, does not say “two principals HAVE asked.”
-The plural noun “principals” is the object of the preposition “of,” and prepositional phrases never in any way affect the subject-verb relationship.
-What sentence 2 actually says is this: “Of the two principals on the list of candidates, neither one has asked to be considered. . . .”
+- Sentence 2, for instance, does not say “two principals have asked.”
+The plural noun principals is the object of the preposition of, and prepositional phrases rarely affect the subject-verb relationship.
+Sentence 2 actually says, “Of the two principals on the list of candidates, neither one has asked to be considered . . . .”

-- In sentence 4, the subject “one,” when modified by the adjective “every,” might at first seem to be plural because the sentence conveys the message that ALL the flowers were killed.
-However, the subject of the verb is the singular pronoun “one,” so that verb must be singular to agree with it.
+- In sentence 4, the subject each might seem to be plural because the sentence conveys the message that all the plants were killed.
+However, the subject of the verb is the singular pronoun each, so that verb must be singular, too.

-One final point: when two subjects are joined by the correlative conjunctions “either . . . or” or “neither . . . nor (two of the correlative conjunctions), the verb agrees with the one closer to it.
-In such cases, “either” and “neither” are functioning as part of correlative conjunctions, not as the subjects, as is the case in the sentences above:
+One final point: when two subjects are joined by either . . . or or neither . . . nor (two of the correlative conjunctions), the verb agrees with the one closer to it.
+In such cases, either and neither are part of the conjunctions, though, and are not the subjects, as is the case in the sentences above: